 With a view to getting back to competitive design, Charles joined the Hendrick Motorsports design team in 2007.
 His designs contributed to the team's championships in 2007, '08, '09, '10, and 2013.
 With those accomplishments and Jeff Gordon's retirement in 2015, Charles decided it was his time to leave the team as well.
 He continues to follow developments in that series and may one day contribute in a consulting or contract role in future.

 Charles Macdonald joined Mooresville, NC's Riley Technologies as a Principal Engineer.
 After 9 seasons in NASCAR and 5 championships, it was time for a change.
 The excitement of IMSA sports car racing and the Le Mans 24 Hours provided a productive design challenge.
 Charles was part of a team of designers led by Bob Riley, to design the Mk 30 sportscar with a goals of winning the Daytona 24 Hours and Le Mans 24 Hours.
 Sadly there is too much homologation by the rulemakers, which freezes the car design.
 This does not leave designers much to do after the first year the car is run, so Charles has decided to switch to aerospace and move to the beaches of Florida.
-The connection and love of motorsport will always be there and part of our DNA, but we can no longer watch sponsors and fans leave the sport due to boring cars, frustrated drivers and mediocre racing.
+The connection and love of motorsport will always be there and part of our DNA, but it's no longer possible to watch sponsors and fans leave the motorports due to boring cars, frustrated drivers, overpriced tickets, and mediocre racing.